bacalhau-project/bacalhau/docs/docs/examples/data-engineering/oceanography-conversion/index.md

 ### Build the container

-We will run `docker build` command to build the container;
+We will run `docker build` command to build the container:

 ```
 docker build -t <hub-user>/<repo-name>:<tag> .